Content

 STRATEGIC GOALS

-Supply
+Diverse Housing Supply

-To provide whānau with every opportunity to achieve their housing dreams.
+To provide residents of the region with every opportunity possible to achieve secure and sustained housing.

 Overview of the Taranaki Regional Housing Strategy